robert-kel-tg/iterators-1/README.md

 Or, use any other [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.

-## Instantiation

-This package adds two new Iterator Class `MapIteraor` and `QueryIterator`.

 ## MapIterator

-This class enable applying a callable function on each Iterator item.
-The callable signature is :

-- the current item value;
-- the current item index;
-- the given iterator;

 `MapIterator` extends the SPL `IteratorIterator` class.
+This class enables applying a callable function on each Iterator item.
+The callable function can take up to three parameters:

+* the current iterator data;
+* the current iterator key;
+* the iterator object;

+Here's a simple usage:

 ```php
 use P\Iterators;